Cessation and review of protection status

 • Obligation to accept storage of personal data by German authorities (in particular the Federal Criminal Police Office) and to accept transfer of data to other authorities both inside and outside Germany.[12]

 The law expressly states that these measures have to be necessary and should be carried out only if the concerned person can be reasonably expected to undergo these measures.
-This is an important limitation as it is common understanding that refugees and other beneficiaries of protection cannot be expected to approach the authorities of their country of origin, i.e., that they cannot obtain passports or other identification documents at embassies of their home country.
-Furthermore, the obligation to undergo new identification measures, especially the taking of fingerprints and photos, is only considered necessary (and therefore reasonable) if these measures had not already been carried out on an earlier occasion.[11]
+This is an important limitation as it is a common understanding that refugees and other beneficiaries of protection cannot be expected to approach the authorities of their country of origin, i.e., that they cannot obtain passports or other identification documents at embassies of their home country.
+Furthermore, the obligation to undergo new identification measures, especially the taking of fingerprints and photos, is only considered necessary (and therefore reasonable) if these measures had not already been carried out on an earlier occasion.[13]

-Therefore, although it is not mandatory for the BAMF to organise one, the hearing at the BAMF is a crucial part of the revocation examination procedures and since attendance can now bemandatory, according to NGOs persons with protection status are summoned to these hearings on a regular basis.
-Moreover, although the BAMF is not obliged to organise a hearing in each case, they do have the obligation to inform beneficiaries of the intention to revoke the status and then give the beneficiaries the opportunity to make a written or oral statement.[12]
+Therefore, although it is not mandatory for the BAMF to organise one, the hearing at the BAMF is a crucial part of the revocation examination procedures and since attendance can now be mandatory, according to NGOs persons with protection status are summoned to these hearings on a regular basis.[14]
+Moreover, although the BAMF is not obliged to organise a hearing in each case, they do have the obligation to inform beneficiaries of the intention to revoke the status and then give the beneficiaries the opportunity to make a written or oral statement.[15]
 There is a specialised unit for revocation procedures at the BAMF which initiates the procedures.
-The local authorities at the BAMF are then responsible for conducting the oral hearing.[13]
+The local authorities at the BAMF are then responsible for conducting the oral hearing.[16]
 The invitation letters to these hearings generally refer to the ‘obligation to cooperate in an examination of whether grounds for a withdrawal or revocation exist’.
-In practice, a major part of the hearings is dedicated to questions concerning the identity of the persons concerned, because for most refugees there are no reasons to assume that a revocation of status could be based on the cessation clause (i.e. a change of circumstances in the countries of origin).
-It has been noted by stakeholders that these ‘retroactive identity checks’, in some cases, seem to take on the character of ‘security interviews’ with questions being asked that ‘have nothing to do with revocation or withdrawal’ in the specific case at hand but aim, for instance, at the BIP’s integration in Germany or their exercise of religion.[14]
-German NGO PRO ASYL has therefore criticised the examination procedures for creating uncertainty in thousands of cases, in spite of the ‘extremely small’ number of cases in which protection status is revoked or withdrawn in the end[15] (see statistics below).
-In 2021, fines were issued in 212 cases where persons did not follow the order to appear for the hearing.
-This resulted in 34 hearings being carried out.[16]
-In the year 2022, however, fines were issued only in eight cases where persons did not appear although ordered and resulted in two hearings carried out afterwards.[17]
-Until the end of July 2023 fines were issued in only four cases and no hearings were carried out afterwards.[18]
+In practice, a major part of the hearings is dedicated to questions concerning the identity of the persons concerned, because for most refugees, there is no reason to assume that a revocation of status could be based on the cessation clause (i.e. a change of circumstances in the countries of origin).
+It has been noted by stakeholders that these ‘retroactive identity checks’, in some cases, seem to take on the character of ‘security interviews’ with questions being asked that ‘have nothing to do with revocation or withdrawal’ in the specific case at hand but aim, for instance, at the BIP’s integration in Germany or their exercise of religion.[17]
+German NGO PRO ASYL has therefore criticised the examination procedures for creating uncertainty in thousands of cases, in spite of the ‘extremely small’ number of cases in which protection status is revoked or withdrawn in the end[18] (see statistics below).

 If the BAMF decides to revoke or withdraw the status, the BIP has two weeks’ time to appeal the decision before an Administrative Court.
-The appeal normally has suspensive effect (with exceptions),[19] so the BIP retains such status until the court has decided upon the appeal.
+The appeal normally has a suspensive effect (with exceptions),[22] so the BIP retains such status until the court has decided upon the appeal.
 If BIPs choose to be represented by lawyers in this procedure, they would usually have to pay the fees themselves.
-It is possible to apply for legal aid, which is granted under the normal conditions, i.e., the court decides upon legal aid after a summary assessment of the appeal’s chances.
+It is possible to apply for legal aid, which is granted under normal conditions, i.e., the court decides upon legal aid after a summary assessment of the appeal’s chances.

 If international protection status is revoked or withdrawn, this does not necessarily mean that a foreigner loses their right to stay in Germany.
 The decision on the residence permit has to be taken by the local authorities and it has to take into account personal reasons which might argue for a stay in Germany (such as length of stay, degree of integration, employment situation, family ties).
 Therefore, it is possible that even after loss of protection status another residence permit is issued on another ground.